BadIdeaFactory/corporate/documents/operating.md

 4. Corporate Overlords may weigh in using comments.

 5. Requests that require a Plotting Session are left open until a final vote is taken during a plotting session.
-If a vote during a plotting session is associated with a Pull Request, The Secretary of Lore updates the Pull Request with a record of the vote outcome.
+If a vote during a plotting session is associated with a Pull Request, The Keeper of Lore updates the Pull Request with a record of the vote outcome.

 6. Requests that do not require a Plotting Session are left open until